 But it needed a little something…..

-OK so the Etsy paper insert ranged from 3.50 to 6.00 for a pack of only 5 inserts.
+So the Etsy paper insert ranged from $3.50 to $6.00 for a pack of only five inserts.

 – scrapbook paper = 50 cents ( I got mine at Michael’s and they had a 50% off sale when I bought these)

-- clear baggies = 4.99 regular price at Michael's.
+– clear baggies = $4.99 regular price at Michael’s.
 But 100 come in the package so I know I will use these for something else.
-And if you are smart, you will use the weekly coupon that comes in Michael's ads for 40% off a regular price item which will make this 2.00 cheaper
+If you are smart, you will use the weekly coupon that comes in Michael’s ads for 40% off a regular price item which will make this $2.00 cheaper

 Grand total = $11.49 to create 20 homemade Valentines

 Which breaks down to 57 cents a Valentine!